cosinekitty/astronomy/source/python/README.md

 left the target to arrive at the observer.
-For common use cases, it is simpler to use [`BackdatePosition`](#BackdatePosition) for calculating the light travel time correction of one body observing another body. time : Time
+For common use cases, it is simpler to use [`BackdatePosition`](#BackdatePosition) for calculating the light travel time correction of one body observing another body.
+For geocentric calculations, [`GeoVector`](#GeoVector) also backdates the returned position vector for light travel time, only it returns the observation time in the returned vector's `t` field rather than the backdated time. time : Time
     The observation time for which to solve for light travel delay.